Relevant information for competition participants:

 4. The Organization may award prizes and special mentions for second and third place, as well as other mentions as deemed appropriate.

-6. In case of a tie in the final stage, the couples will have to break the tie by either dancing one (1) or two (2) additional pieces in the Tango de Pista category or presenting their
+6. In the event of a tie for first place in the Final, the tied couples shall break the tie by either dancing one (1) or two (2) additional tangos in the Tango de Pista category, or by performing their choreography again in the Tango Escenario category, until the judges’ vote produces a champion couple.
+The scores obtained by each couple during the competition shall be made public after each stage has concluded.

 DANCE RULES EVALUATION CRITERIA